 Missed appointments can be a massive headache, especially when they happen repeatedly.
 If you've had a patient who frequently cancels or does not show up, you might have an empty chair during a busy day.

-For instance, you could set up automated reminders for patients who forget about their appointments, ensuring they’re more likely to show up on time.
+With proper scheduling training, you can proactively track patient history and send reminder calls or texts, reducing the chances of cancellations.
+For instance, you could set up automated reminders for patients who forget about their appointments, ensuring they're more likely to show up on time.
 Plus, if a cancellation happens last minute, your team can quickly fill that slot with someone else, avoiding revenue loss.

 5. Improved Patient Experience